Explore your professional purpose

-This immersive executive education course will give you the tools and knowledge you need to realize your desired transformation.
-You will learn how to use successful techniques from adaptive leadership and design thinking to challenge the assumptions that may be holding you back.
-You will also find surefire ways to create meaningful action plans to achieve any of your goals.
-Design your personal change and realize your professional purpose with us!
+This Executive Education course provides you with the tools you need to catalyze your desired transformation.
+You will learn how to use adaptive leadership techniques and design thinking to be self-reflective and challenge assumptions that may be holding you back.
+You will also create a meaningful action plan to achieve your goals.
+Join us to design your personal change and realize your professional purpose.

 - Rising managers who want to institute change that will move them forward in their careers